Isaac heads for U.S. Gulf Coast after drenching south Florida

 The Mississippi State Port Authority ordered the port of Gulfport cleared of all cargo vessels and cargo containers.

 Isaac is forecast to become a hurricane either late Monday or Tuesday.
-The NHC said Isaac was expected to eventually intensify to a Category 2 hurricane with "extremely dangerous" sustained winds of 105 miles per hour as it swept up the warm waters of the Gulf of Mexico.
+The NHC said the storm was expected to eventually intensify to a Category 2 hurricane with "extremely dangerous" sustained winds of 105 miles per hour (169 kph) as it swept through the warm waters of the Gulf of Mexico.

 Forecasters are predicting a more westward track that could bring Isaac over the heart of the U.S. offshore oil patch, which produces about 23 percent of U.S. oil output and 7 percent of its natural gas output.